mickael-moreau/WebAgencyCertificate/README.md

 ### Production builds for professional use cases

 - https://www.web-agency.app (from 2022-01-28 to 2022-05-29)
-- https://moon-desk.monwoo.com (use of wa-config plugin from moon-desk plugin)
+- https://moonkiosk.monwoo.com (use of wa-config plugin from MoonKiosk plugin)

 ## -- FR -- Français